mouse-reeve/recipes/markdown/vegan_lemon_curd.md

 - 1 cup cashews, soaked for 3-8 hours, drained, and rinsed
 - 1 cup sugar
 - 3/4 cup lemon juice
-- Zest of 5 lemons (about 2 tbsp)
+- Zest of 5 lemons (about 2 tbsp lemon zest)
 - 1/2 cup unsalted vegan butter
-- Pinch tumeric
+- Pinch turmeric

 ### Steps
 In a blender, combine the water and cashews until very smooth.